quat1024/garden/garden/htm.md

 	const fields = arguments;
 ```

-Using the second approach to template literal functions. `statics` contains the string literals, and `fields` contains all the substituted values (one-indexed).
+Here, `statics` contains the string literals, and `fields` contains all the substituted values (one-indexed).

 ```js
 	const h = this;
 ```

-Reading the hyperscript function which was bound to `this`.
+To use `htm`, you write `htm.bind(myHyperscriptFunction)`.
+That's [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) from standard JS. `htm` is now reading the hyperscript function bound to `this`.

 ```js
 	let mode = MODE_TEXT; // a constant equal to 1